 Strengthening environmental biosecurity - stopping new invasive species arriving and establishing and limiting the harm caused by established invaders - must be an Australian government priority of the highest order in the upcoming budget.
-We welcome the government's commitments to no new extinctions - but this will require substantially strengthening environmental biosecurity across the spectrum of prevention to management of entrenched threats.
+We welcome the government's commitments to no new extinctions and war on invasives - but these will require substantially strengthening and resourcing environmental biosecurity from prevention to management of established threats.